gopro/cineform-sdk/docs/README.md

 * 12/16-bit CFA Bayer RAW, log encoded and compressed at 12-bit progressive
 * Dual channel stereoscopic/3D in any of the above.

 Compression ratio: between 10:1 and 4:1 are typical, greater ranges are possible.
 CineForm is a constant quality design, bit-rates will vary as needed for the scene.
 Whereas most other intermediate video codecs are a constant bit-rate design, quality varies depending on the scene.

 # Included Within This Repository

 * The complete source to CineForm Encoder and Decoder SDK.
 C and C++ with hand-optimized SSE2 intrinsics for x86/x64 platforms, with cross platform threading.
 * TestCFHD - demo code for using the encoder and decoder SDKs as a guide to adding CineForm to your applications.
 * WaveletDemo - a simple educational utility for modeling the wavelet compression.
 * CMake support for building all projects.
 * Tested on:
-  - OS-X High Sierra with XCode v8
+  - macOS High Sierra with XCode v8 & v9
   - Windows 10 with Visual Studio 2015 & 2017
   - Ubuntu 16.04 with gcc v5.4

 # License Terms

 CineForm-SDK is licensed under either: